 Dumo Di Milano

-This is the cathedral you'll see when you look up anything about Milan, and wow is it beautiful!
+This is the cathedral you'll see when you look up anything about Milan, and wow, is it beautiful!
 You need to walk through it while you are there.
 The Dumo Di Milano is actually the largest church in Italy and the 5th largest in the world!
-Inside you will find gorgeous stained glass windows, beautiful stonework and art.
+Inside you will find gorgeous stained glass windows, beautiful stonework and stunning art, all constructed in that classic, Gothic theme.
+It's unreal.

 Take stairs or an elevator to the top to see amazing views.
 On a clear day you can actually see the Alps, so look out for those!

-Just be okay with the fact that you'll gain 10 lbs from the food you eat.
+Just be okay with the fact that you'll gain a few extra pounds from the food in Italy, especially in Milan.
 But, really, the food is magnificent!
-Pizza was one of my favorite things I had in Milan because everything was so fresh!
+Pizza was one of my favorite things I had in Milan because everything was so fresh — you'll fall in love with that thin, wood fired crust and the mounds of gooey mozzarella.
+Yum.
+Oh, and then there is the gelato.
+It's 100% better than ice cream and you'll want to eat it every day you're in Italy.

 One of the greatest things about going to Milan is how cheap you can find flights!
 Cheap flights are a great option when you just want to take a quick weekend trip.
 This is a great option for our volunteers in Europe.